e-kwsm/QUIP/doc/Tutorials/adglass.rst

 temperature.
-The accelerating crack gives out a lot of energy, and since the thermostat used here is relatively weak, to avoid unduly influencing the dynamics, the temperature will initially rise before settling down once the crack reaches its equilbirum velocity.
+The accelerating crack gives out a lot of energy, and since the thermostat used here is relatively weak, to avoid unduly influencing the dynamics, the temperature will initially rise before settling down once the crack reaches its equilibrium velocity.

 Keep your crack simulation running as you proceed with the next parts of the tutorial (avoid closing the terminal in which you started the